au-research/ANDS-ResearchVocabularies-Registry/README.md

 ### Sesame

-The OpenRDF Sesame libraries are used extensively to implement the Toolkit features.
+The OpenRDF Sesame libraries are used extensively to implement the Registry features.

 ### Apache Commons

-The Toolkit uses Apache Commons components.
+The Registry uses Apache Commons components.
 Currently, Configuration, IO, and Lang (both versions 2 and 3) are used.
-(Commons IO is required by Sesame, but it is also invoked directly from the Toolkit code.)
+(Commons IO is required by Sesame, but it is also invoked directly from the Registry code.)

 ## Licence

-The Toolkit is licensed under the Apache License, version 2.0.
+The Vocabulary Registry is licensed under the Apache License, version 2.0.
 See `LICENSE` for details.